bahp/j.artmed.2024.103008/README.md

 This [article]() has been submitted for publication in *"xxxxl"*.

->The objective is to consistently refresh this repository with fresh articles.
-If you have any suggestions, please feel free to open an issue, and we would be happy to incorporate them.
+>The objective is to consistently refresh this repository with fresh articles (see ["Submit a new entry"](#submission)

 The manuscript explores the pivotal role of predictive models and their transformative impact on the field of healthcare within the context of blood-related infections and offers a **live review** of the machine-learning